 Does BFPCA represent concerns related to the increased flight path noise pollution from all planes, or just the jet planes?

 BFPCA brings together concerned residents affected by unreasonable noise pollution from Brisbane Airport’s flight paths.
 This comprises all types of aircraft using those flight paths including jets and turboprops.

 Does BFPCA represent all Brisbane residents affected by flight path noise pollution?

-Yes, BFPCA represents all Brisbane residents affected by unreasonable noise pollution from Brisbane Airport’s flight paths.
-This includes Brisbane’s inner-city suburbs both north and south of the Brisbane river such as Ascot, Balmoral, Bulimba, Hamilton, Hawthorne, Hendra, New Farm, Newstead, Teneriffe.
-It also includes additional suburbs all the way out to Mount Coot-Tha, Brookfield / Upper Brookfield and Pullenvale.
+Yes, BFPCA represents all Brisbane residents affected by unreasonable noise pollution from Brisbane Airport’s flight paths – both new and legacy.
+This includes Brisbane’s inner-city suburbs both north and south of the Brisbane river such as Ascot, Balmoral, Bulimba, Hamilton, Hawthorne, Hendra, New Farm, Morningside, Newstead, Norman Park, Seven Hills, Teneriffe.
+It also includes additional suburbs all the way out to Mount Coot-Tha, Upper Brookfield, Pullenvale, and Samford Valley.
 We are all in this together.